SymfonyCasts/vue/sfcasts/ep2/css-transitions.md

 ## Switching back to v-show

 So... how does this relate to life in Vue?
-Back up in the template, find the temporary element and let's change this to use a proper `v-show`: the way we *normally* hide and show things.
+Back up in the template, find the temporary element and change it to use a proper `v-show`: the way we *normally* hide and show things.

 Copy the `currentState === 'checkout'` line, change this to a boring `class="transition-testing"`, and then add `v-show=""`, paste, but now we need the reverse: show this when `currentState === 'cart'`.

-*Now* when we try this... we lost our transition entirely!
+When we try this... we lost our transition entirely!
 It hides and shows instantly.
 We can see the reason when we inspect the element: Vue hides and shows things by adding and removing `display: none`.
 What we *really* need Vue to do is change the opacity from 1 to 0.